 Exciting Educational Events

-We support events that generate interest in literacy and academic achievement, such as book fairs, author visits, district-wide competitions, literacy-related awards, and other educational celebrations.
+We support events that generate interest in literacy and academic achievement, such as book fairs, author visits, literacy-related awards and competitions, and other educational celebrations.

 Professional Development

-We help sponsor professional development opportunities for campus library staff, such as assistance with conference attendance, support for teachers seeking state librarian certification, access to experienced mentors, and recognition of successful programs and activities.
+We sponsor the annual Library Program of the Year celebration as well as other events for HISD library staff.
+We hope to help sponsor professional development opportunities, such as assistance with conference attendance, support for teachers seeking state librarian certification, and access to experienced mentors.

 Advocacy and Volunteer Support

 We share information about opportunities to assist libraries, and provide outreach to leaders within HISD and to the Houston community about HISD libraries’ successful activities and the importance of literacy and school libraries in general.
-We are now working to create a group of trained volunteers to help individual campus libraries with shelving, collection weeding, and other necessary tasks.
+We are now forming a group of trained volunteers to help individual campus libraries with shelving, collection weeding, and other necessary tasks.

 Why Was Friends of HISD Founded?